Reyna Reyes

-Reyna René Reyes Stubblefield (born 16 February 2001) is an American-born Mexican footballer who plays as a midfielder or defender for the Mexico women's national team.
+Reyna René Reyes Stubblefield (born 16 February 2001) is a professional footballer who plays as a full-back for Portland Thorns of the National Women's Soccer League (NWSL).
+Born in the United States, Reyes plays for the Mexico national team.
+She played college soccer for the Alabama Crimson Tide and was drafted fifth overall by the Thorns in the 2023 NWSL Draft.

-Early life
+Early life and college career

-Reyes was born and raised in Garland, Texas to a Mexican father and an American mother.
+Reyes was born and raised in Garland, Texas, to a Mexican father and an American mother.
+She attended Naaman Forest High School in Garland.

-High school and college career

-Prior to college, Reyes attended Naaman Forest High School in Garland, Texas.
+Alabama Crimson Tide

-Reyes committed to play soccer for the University of Alabama, making her debut for the Crimson Tide on 23 August 2019 in a 1-0 defeat vs. BYU.
+Reyes committed to play college soccer for the University of Alabama, making her debut for the Crimson Tide on 23 August 2019 in a 1–0 defeat vs. BYU.
+Reyes was a key member of a formidable Alabama team, which included: Felicia Knox, Ashlynn Serepca, Riley Parker and Riley Tanner.

 Club career

+Portland Thorns

 On 12 January 2023, Portland Thorns FC of the National Women's Soccer League selected Reyes with the fifth overall pick in the 2023 NWSL Draft.
+However, she was prohibited by league rules from negotiating a contract until she was sufficiently recovered from a preseason injury to train with the Thorns.

+On 25 March 2023, Reyes signed a two-year contract with an option for a third year with Thorns FC.
+She made her professional debut as a 90th-minute substitute on 1 April 2023 against the Kansas City Current.
+On 26 May 2023, Reyes scored her first professional goal in a 1–1 draw against San Diego Wave FC.

+On 11 October 2024, Reyes assisted Morgan Weaver from a corner kick to open a 2–0 victory over the Orlando Pride, helping hand the league leaders their first loss of the season.

 International career

 Reyes represented Mexico at two FIFA U-17 Women's World Cup editions (2016 and 2018), the 2018 CONCACAF Women's U-17 Championship, the 2019 Sud Ladies Cup and the 2020 CONCACAF Women's U-20 Championship.
 She made her senior debut on 24 February 2021 in a 0–0 friendly home draw against Costa Rica.